Semantic Relevance of Keywords

 But, if the category affinity score is less than the threshold score, the server can set the keyword category as unselected for use in selecting content items.
 Besides selecting or unselecting each keyword category, the server can set all the keywords as selected or unselect keywords.
 The server can also set individual keywords of the keyword category as selected or unselected.

 Certain keyword categories may not be appropriate in conjunction with other keyword categories in selecting content items.
-For example, there may be a semantic conflict between the keyword categories.
+For example, A semantic conflict may exist between the keyword categories.
 To determine whether there is a semantic conflict, the server may use the semantic relationship graph to identify the semantic distance between each keyword across different keyword categories or identify which keywords across the different keyword categories get designated as unrelated.

 If there is a semantic conflict between two keyword categories, the server can compare the respective category affinity scores to resolve the semantic conflict.
 If the category affinity score of one keyword category is greater than the category affinity score of the other keyword category, the server can set the first keyword category as selected and the second keyword category as unselected for use in selecting content items.